+The Nickel Plate Road.
 Travelers East or West will find that the rates by this line are the lowest to be had, with every facility for comfortable travel.
-Colored porters, uniformed, are provided, whose special duties are to attend to the wants of passengers without regard to the class of tickets held, and greatest care is given to ladies traveling alone or accompanied by children.
-Modern day coaches, Pullman sleeping cars and Dining car service of highest order.
-Meals on American club plan from 35 cents to \$1.00 for each person; also a la Carte service.
+Colored porters, uniformed, are provided, whose special duties are to attend to the wants of passengers without regard to the class of tickets held, and greatest care is given to hadies traveling alone or accom-panied by children.
+Modern day coaches, Pullman sleeping cars and Dining car serv-ice of highest order.
+Meals on American club plan iron 85 cents to 81.00 for each per-son; also a la Carte service.
 No excess fare on any train.
 See that your tickets read via the Nickel Plate Road.

-The Invalid.-"So.
-Sokeleigh's health is cone, eh?
+The Invalid,-"So.
+Sokeleigh's health is sone, eh?
 What became of it?"
+"He drank young women who are ill to write her for free advice, Adgone, en?
+V it."-Puck.

-"He drank gone, en? \ it."-Puck.
-Arkansas is the best field for safe and profitable investments in America.
+Arkansas is the best field for safe and prof-itable investments in America.
 Write for prospectus.
 Arkansas Mutual Investment Co., Wynne, Arkansas.
+"Home, Sweet Home"

 Some music hath charms that would drive savage to drink.-Chicago Daily News.

 I am sure Piso's Cure for Consumption saved my life three years ago.-Mrs. Thos.
 Robbins, Maple Street, Norwich, N. Y., Feb.
 17, 1960.

 He who seeks happiness for others is sure to find it for himself.-N. Y. Herald.
 To Cure a Cold in One Day Take Laxative Bromo Quivine Tablets.
 All druggists refund money if it fails to cure.
 25c.

 Their General Orders.
-A Washington boy, son of a well-known official of the District government, is home for a brief visit from his station at Columbus Barracks, Ohio, he being a second lieutenant in the United States army.
-A large number of recruits are being "licked into shape" at Columbus Barracks, and the young officer has a store of amusing anecdotes relating to the "rookies," says the Washington Star.
-One of the recruits was walking post as One of the recruits was walking past as a sentinel when he was approached by the officer of the day, and asked to repeat his instructions.
-The reply was: "Walk this post, keeping always on the alert, and don't let any dis-re-pute-able people in, except officers' wives and families."
-Another sentinel, in reciting his instructions, said:
+A Washington boy, son of a well-known official of the District government, is home for a brief visit from his station at Colum-bus Barracks, Ohio, he being a second lieu-tenant in the United States army.
+A large number of recruits are being "licked into shape" at Columbus Barracks, and the young officer has a store of amusing anecdotes re-lating to the "rookies," says the Washing-ton Star.

-Another sentines, in receiving tions, said:
+Ton Star.
+One of the recruits was walking past as a sentinel when he was approached by the officer of the day, and asked to repeat his instructions.
+The reply was: "Walk this post, keeping always on the alert, and don't let any dis-re-pute-able peo-ple in, except officers' wives and families."
+Another sentinel, in reciting his instruc-tions, said:

-"I must not let any children go outside the post alone, unless accompanied by their mothers or nurses."
+Another sentime, in rectang and the sentime, in rectang and the sentime, in rectang and the sentime, while any children go outside the post alone, unless accompanied by their mothers or nurses."
 UNABLE TO RISE.